karolinevildlyng/Introduction-to-Voyant/README.md

 parts of the Cirrus widget?
 7. What can you learn about this corpus from the wordcloud?

-## Exercise 2 - contrast and compare stories by H. C Andersen vs the Grimm brothers (in groups of three)
-1. Upload the H. C Andersen corpus.
-Like in the first excersice, make sure the stop word list is edited.
-2. Again, which insights into the fairy tales of H. C Andersen and the Grimm brothers can Voyant provide?
-3. Check numbers for density, readability and the co-ocurence of words.
-Specifically pay attention to the tool Contexts.
-4. Repeat the process for the Grimm brothers corpus in a separate browser window.
-5. Do you see differences between the two corpora?
-If so, what are the main differences?

-## Exercise 3 - Choose your own adventure and explore
+## Bonus Exercise 3 - Choose your own adventure and explore
 1. Find the drop-down menu and choose a new tool we haven’t looked at yet
 2. What is it called?